RICHARD GREMEL PLAYWRIGHT

 Richard Gremel resides in Tucson, Arizona where he lives with his wife and two kids.
 He earned his B.F.A in Theatre Education from the University of Arizona in 2008.
 Currently, he is the Theatre Arts Director at Empire High School, teaching acting and technical theatre.
 Richard was one of nine finalists in the 2015-2016, Circle K/University of Arizona Outstanding High School Faculty Awards Program.
 Richard was also featured as an Arts Hero for ONMedia in 2018-2019.
 His theatre program, at Empire High School, is well-known throughout the State and has received many awards including Best musical of Tucson for the National High School Musical Theatre Awards: Tucson Monte Awards (2014, 2022), the Chapter Select One-Act in 2013-2014 and again in 2022-2023.
 Empire also won the State One-Act Championship in 2015, where his students performed one of his original plays.
 In 2017 and 2019, his theatre department was named the #1 high school theatre program in Southern Arizona.
 Richard also works at several local theatre companies as an actor, director, scenic and lighting designer, and playwright.
 As a playwright, Richard has written a number of plays for Live Theatre Workshop's: Family Theatre (A series that presents original plays and musicals for families.)
 He has also written a variety of full length plays designed to be acted and presented for middle/high school students.
 The mission of his writing is to create works, which allow students to develop large characters with clear objectives and to provide entertainment for the audience.
 He currently has a number of plays which have been performed for local audiences, as well as, ten published plays that have been seen across the US, Canada, India, Hong Kong, England, and Australia. |

-This play was originally performed at Empire High School in September 2022.
+This play was originally performed at Empire High School in September 2023.
+It earned straight Superior Awards and was part of the AZ State Thespian One-Act Festival.
 For more information on how you can produce this play, please contact Richard Gremel.

-This play was originally performed at Empire High School in September 2022.
+This play was originally performed at Empire High School in September 2023.
+It earned straight Superior Awards and was part of the AZ State Thespian One-Act Festival.
 For more information on how you can produce this play, please contact Richard Gremel.

 Click the buttons below to find out more information about Richard Gremel's plays.